mercadona/rele/docs/guides/basics.rst

     rele.publish(topic='photo-uploaded', data=data)

-To publish we simple pass in the topic to which we want our data to publish too, followed by a valid json serializable Python object.
+To publish data, we simply pass in the topic to which we want our data to be published to, followed by a valid json serializable Python object.

 .. note:: If you want to publish other types of objects, you may configure the encoder class.